×

 We asked people in El Cuco if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In El Cuco, it's important to avoid discussing sensitive topics such as politics, crime, and the civil war.
 These topics can bring up painful memories and cause discomfort.
 Avoid wearing revealing clothing.
 Salvadorans tend to dress modestly, and showing too much skin can be seen as disrespectful.
 Do not litter or disrespect the environment.
 Salvadorans take pride in their beautiful natural landscapes and expect visitors to do the same.
 Avoid making negative comments about the country or comparing it unfavorably to other countries.
 Salvadorans are proud of their country and its culture.
 Do not refuse food or drink offered to you, as it can be seen as rude.
 Salvadorans are known for their hospitality and it's common to offer food or drink to guests.
 Avoid being overly loud or boisterous in public places.
 Salvadorans value respect and politeness, and being too loud can be seen as disrespectful.
 Do not take photos of people without their permission.
 This is considered rude and invasive.
 Avoid public displays of affection.
 Salvadoran culture is quite conservative, and public displays of affection are generally frowned upon.
 Do not arrive on time for social events.
 It's customary in El Salvador to arrive a little late for social gatherings.
 Arriving on time or early can be seen as rude.
 Avoid using your left hand to give or receive items.
-In Salvadoran culture, it's considered more polite to use your right hand," said one expat who made the move to El Cuco.
+In Salvadoran culture, it's considered more polite to use your right hand," explained one expat living in El Cuco, El Salvador.

 About the Author